nodejs/node-addon-api/doc/symbol.md

   - `napi_value` - N-API `napi_value` description.

 If an error occurs, a `Napi::Error` will get thrown.
-If C++ exceptions are not being used, callers should check the result of `Env::IsExceptionPending` before attempting to use the returned value.
+If C++ exceptions are not being used, callers should check the result of `Napi::Env::IsExceptionPending` before attempting to use the returned value.

 ### Utf8Value